QUEATIONS & ANSWERS

 -

-Add up all the sales for each VAT rate for the VAT return period.
+Add up sales at each VAT rate

 -